On embeddings of homogeneous quandles

 Both spherical quandles and core quandles belong to a distinguished class called \emph{homogeneous quandles}.
 A quandle is said to be homogeneous if its automorphism group acts transitively on the underlying set.
 Homogeneous quandles are closely related to symmetric spaces and homogeneous spaces, and their structures can often be described explicitly in terms of group actions.
 This connection has been studied, for example, by Furuki and Tamaru~\cite{FurukiTamaru}.
 From this viewpoint, Bergman’s embedding of core quandles and the Yonemura's embedding of spherical quandles can both be interpreted as constructions that reflect the underlying symmetries of the corresponding quandles.
 This observation suggests that homogeneity plays a fundamental role in the quandle embedding problem.

-The main purpose of this paper is to develop a systematic understanding of the embedding problem for homogeneous quandles into conjugation quandles of groups.
-More precisely, in Theorem \ref{Main} and Theorem \ref{result}, we give a necessary and sufficient condition for a map from a homogeneous quandle to a conjugation quandle of a group to be an embedding.
+The main purpose of this paper is to develop a systematic approach to embeddings of homogeneous quandles into conjugation quandles of groups.
+More precisely, in Theorems \ref{result} and \ref{Main}, we give a sufficient condition for a quandle homomorphism constructed from a quandle triplet $(G,H,\sigma)$ to be an embedding of the associated homogeneous quandle into the conjugation quandle of $G \rtimes_\sigma \mathbb{Z}$ or $G$.

 This result can be regarded as a natural generalization of the embedding theorem of Dhanwani, Raundal and Singh for generalized Alexander quandles ~\cite{DhanwaniRaundalSingh}.
 Furthermore, by applying this criterion, we reinterpret Bergman’s embedding of core quandles from the viewpoint of homogeneous quandles.
 We also introduce quandles defined on oriented Grassmann manifolds as a generalization of spherical quandles and construct explicit embeddings for them.
 In addition, several other new examples of quandle embeddings are provided.
 These results clarify the role of homogeneity in the embedding problem and contribute to a more unified understanding of the relationship between quandle theory, group theory, and differential geometry.